romainreignier/rtimulib_ros/README.md

 # rtimulib_ros
-A simple package to use the nice RTIMULib from [RichardsTech](https://richardstechnotes.wordpress.com/) in ROS.
+A simple package to use the nice RTIMULib (unfortunately , now unmaintained) from [RichardsTech](https://richardstechnotes.wordpress.com/) in ROS.

 The RTIMULib needs to be installed.
-It can be found here : <https://github.com/richards-tech/RTIMULib>
+It can be found here : <https://github.com/RTIMULib/RTIMULib>

 ## Topic
 The fused orientation data are published on the `imu/data` topic by default but can be modified via the `topic_name` parameter.